 ︎︎︎ Click to learn more about CPS ︎︎︎

 ︎︎︎ Click to learn more about LIFTA ︎︎︎

 ☆ LIFTA Volumes ☆

-LIFTA includes Amira Asad and Leila Peinado.
+LIFTA includes editor Amira Asad and creative director Leila Peinado.
 Founded in 2018, LIFTA is a space led by the imagination.
 Prioritizing collaboration and human-centric processes, LIFTA develops projects across different mediums, including publications, exhibitions, and film.
 Crafted by people of the region, our inaugural project is a book centered upon the theme of Future Palestine.
 Volume I features work from award-winning artists, poets, curators, researchers, and writers from Palestine and its diaspora.

 ☆ Lena Mansour ☆